The Prostate Cancer Memorial is a remembrance sculpture dedicated to the husbands, dads, uncles and grandads who’ve been lost to prostate cancer.

-Here it stands tall, inside the main atrium near platform 10, helping to raise vital awareness of this devastating disease and giving us a place to remember the lives of the men we’ve lost to prostate cancer.
+Here the memorial will stand tall, helping to raise vital awareness of this devastating disease and giving us a place to remember the lives of the men we have lost to prostate cancer.

-If you have any queries about the memorial, please drop us an email and we'll be happy to help.
+If you have any queries about the memorial, please email us and we'll be happy to help.

 “Having Doug’s name added to the memorial feels like such a special way to remember him.
 I miss him terribly but I’m so lucky to have my family supporting me.
 I’ll always keep his memory alive.”